 AI-based customer segmentation provides two strategic advantages:

 Broadly speaking, there are three types of data (transaction, interaction, and external) that, when combined, provide a holistic view of your customer.
 These three data types, when combined, create a global image of your customer.
 So what does that mean?
 It means that companies now can truly understand their customers: how do they pay for goods?
 What do they like on social media?
 What is the traffic like when they typically visit your website?
-Model segmentation data breaks the mould of older techniques by collecting data directly from the customer instead of relying on marketers to frame data questions ahead of time.
-Understanding complex customer data, and its representative elements, will not only help us to define where user information is coming from but moreover how it can be used to dynamically segment user databases.
+Model segmentation data breaks the mould of older techniques by collecting data directly from the customer instead of relying on marketers to frame data questions.
+Understanding complex customer data and its representative elements will help us define where user information comes from and how it can be used to segment user databases dynamically.

 Making sense and predicting future trends in user data is made possible by machine learning.
-Compared to the process of traditional segmentation to make sense of data, machine learning empowers companies to explore data on a much more granular and dynamic level.
-Advanced modelling, testing, and visualization techniques combine to provide detailed predictive insights into customer behaviour.
+Machine learning empowers companies to explore data on a much more granular and dynamic level than traditional segmentation to make sense of data.
+Advanced modelling, testing, and visualization techniques provide detailed predictive insights into customer behaviour.

 How it can help your business?

 Like machine learning, customer segmentation is getting a lot of attention.
-Companies who are investing in AI-powered customer segmentation are starting to outpace those who still choose to go without.
+Companies investing in AI-powered customer segmentation are starting to outpace those who still choose to go without.

 The biggest challenges that companies face in their marketing plans are: